esling/esling.github.io/_pages/hvmots-datasets.md

   * [[esling/hvmots-datasets.html#features-analysis|Features analysis]] provide an extended list of feature-by-feature discriminative power.
 We have only listed here the features which were selected after bi-objective combinations, ie. the feature which were used from three to more objectives classification (half of the complete feature set).

-====== Complete Datasets ======
+# Datasets

 This section contains the downloadable archives of both datasets used in the paper.
 For each dataset, two archives are available.
 The first contains the original sound files.
 The second contains the results of the spectral analysis module in Matlab (.MAT) format.
-The features file contains a structure named ''data'' which contains the ''name'', ''class'', ''sampleID'' and ''features'' structure.
-The ''features'' structure contains every descriptor listed in the paper in matrix format ''(nbDimensions x nbTimePoints)''.
+The features file contains a structure named `data` which contains the `name`, `class`, `sampleID` and `features` structure.
+The `features` structure contains every descriptor listed in the paper in matrix format `(nbDimensions x nbTimePoints)`.
 The corresponding descriptor are the raw values obtained from IRCAMDescriptor.

-;#;

 ^Datasets		^Description		^Feats	^Class	^Samples	^
 |Arabic digit		|Spoken arabic digits	|13	|10	|8800		|